mootools/mootools-more/Docs/Drag/Sortables.md

 	var mySortables = new Sortables('list-1', {
 		revert: { duration: 500, transition: 'elastic:out' }
 	});
-	//creates a new Sortable instance over the list with id 'list-1' with some
+	// Creates a new Sortable instance over the list with id 'list-1' with some
-	//extra options for the revert effect
+	// extra options for the revert effect.

 	var mySortables = new Sortables('#list-1, #list-2', {
 		constrain: true,
 		clone: false,
 		revert: true
 	});
-	//creates a new Sortable instance allowing the sorting of the lists with
+	// Creates a new Sortable instance allowing the sorting of the lists with
-	//ids 'list-1' and 'list-2' with extra options since constrain was set to
+	// ids 'list-1' and 'list-2' with extra options: since constrain was set to
-	//true, the items will not be able to be dragged from one list to the other
+	// true, the items will not be able to be dragged from one list to the other.

 	var mySortables = new Sortables('#list-1, #list-2, #list-3');
-	//creates a new Sortable instance allowing sorting between the lists with
+	// Creates a new Sortable instance allowing sorting between the lists with
-	//ids 'list-1', 'list-2, and 'list-3'
+	// ids 'list-1', 'list-2, and 'list-3'.

 Sortables Method: attach {#Sortables:attach}
 --------------------------------------------